UhhhAaron/SaladBind/README.md

 If you are on macOS or Linux, please note that these platforms are untested and you may encounter bugs.

-You need to run SaladBind from the terminal.
+For these platforms, you'll need to run SaladBind from the terminal, due to how SaladBind works.
 If you need help with using the terminal, don't be afraid to Google a bit - you'll have to use `cd` to be in the same folder that SaladBind is in.

 Use these commands to start SaladBind, for macOS or Linux respectively: